vitorpavinato/Sequence_similarities/lab/README.md

     - [ ] Bring your questions to the class, so we can discuss them before the activities.
 - [ ] (Optional) read "BLAST: a critical guide" (provided in the `docs/` folder).

+I noticed it might be helpful to know some useful commands to use in the terminal (_e.g._ to navigate between folders, to list the folders content).
+I included a short list of useful bash and git commands in the `resources/` folder for mac/Linux and for windows.

 ## __How to install Git__

 __For Windows__